omarfawzi/Nginx-Ratelimiter-Proxy/Readme.md

   ghcr.io/omarfawzi/nginx-ratelimiter-proxy:master
 ```

-### Listening Port and Custom Configurations

-By default, the NGINX Rate Limiter Proxy listens on port `80`.
-However, this can be overridden by mounting a custom `listen.conf` file to the following path:`/usr/local/openresty/nginx/conf/listen.conf` .

-#### Custom Logic and Caching
+#### Custom Resolver

-For additional customization, such as caching specific URIs or adding other NGINX directives, you can mount a custom `custom.conf` file to: `/usr/local/openresty/nginx/conf/custom.conf` .
+For additional customization, you can mount your own `resolver.conf` file to: `/usr/local/openresty/nginx/conf/resolver.conf` .

-This allows for flexible modifications and further optimizations based on your application's requirements.

 ---
 ## 🔹 Why Use Redis Over Memcached for Rate Limiting?